zsrobinson/bang-replay/README.md

 going to recommend someone learn vanilla HTML/CSS/JS before using something like React, then I figured I should know what the regular IndexedDB API looks like before using a wrapper for it (and hey, I might as well use vanilla HTML/CSS/JS too while I’m at it).
-Adding a Service Worker to cache the page resources locally would make this much more usuable as a real search engine, but it’s <em>really</em> hard — there’s a reason Theo just
-<a href="https://github.com/vite-pwa/vite-plugin-pwa">used a library</a>
-for it.
+The page resources are cached on the client so that every search doesn't require a roundtrip to fetch the mostly static files this site uses.
 While only a limited number of hardcoded bangs are supported here, it would be pretty trivial to instead perform a lookup on all of the ones that DuckDuckGo uses themselves.

 Changing the default search engine on firefox is weird, had to follow [this thread on Stack Exchange](https://superuser.com/a/1756774).